koel/docs/src/README.md

 `STREAMING_METHOD` doesn't have effects if you're transcoding or serving songs from Amazon S3.
 :::

+### Transcoding FLAC

+Koel by default will transcode FLAC to mp3 on the fly when streaming music.
+This behavior can be controlled via a `TRANSCODE_FLAC` setting in `.env` file:

+* `true`: Enables FLAC transcoding.
+Koel will transcode FLAC to mp3 on the fly.
+This is the default behavior.

+* `false`: Disables FLAC transcoding.
+Koel will stream original FLAC files.

 ### Using the Web Interface

 Using the client component of Koel should be straightforward enough.
 If you've ever used Spotify, you should feel right at home.
 As a matter of fact, Koel's client interface is a shameless rip-off of Spotify's.
 You can search, you can sort, you can view by artists or albums, you can create playlists, you can like/unlike songs, and you can create other users to share the vibes.
 There are a couple of shortcut keys, too, for the nerds: